4.4 An Applet for general matrix handling and calculating relationship and inbreeding

 What would be the inbreeding coefficient after 5 generation of full sib mating?

-Back to the other applets or back to inbreeding theory. back to inbreeding theory (danish).
+Back to the other programs or back to inbreeding theory. back to inbreeding theory (danish).